nampham720/csci3055u-project-template/README.md

 One of the latest contributions to the Standard Library is by _Ben Cohen_ in _Remove Some Customization Points from the Standard Library's Collection Hierarchy_ (retrieved [here](https://github.com/apple/swift-evolution/blob/master/proposals/0232-remove-customization-points.md)).

+### Specialized library

+There are tens of useful libraries for programmers to work with Swift: from working with UI to manipulate the dataset (retrieved [here](https://github.com/Wolg/awesome-swift))<br />

+One of which is the library to work with JSON named SwiftyJSON: https://github.com/SwiftyJSON/SwiftyJSON <br />

 ## Analysis of the language
 ### Programming Style
 Swift is a __functional__ programming language because of these basic features: